 3. cutlery set

 Same as the above.
 Skip the trends.
 The dip dyed forks and bronze knives and just pick a plain Alessi stainless steel set of twelve forks, knives, spoons and dessert spoons.
 No frills and buy extras.
 Someone stole one of my forks after a dinner party (I’m not even joking) and I’ve been struggling to replace it ever since.
+I also have set of chopsticks for sushi recipes.

 4. glassware set